PelicanPlatform/training-client/README.md

 ```

 > [!WARNING]
-> When the Python process exits, `fsspec` will clean up after itself.
+> Remember, when the Python process exits, `fsspec` will clean up after itself and remove any temporary data it downloaded.
+>
 > If you want the data to be accessible locally after exiting the program, you should use the explicit `pelfs.get()` command to save it locally.

 > [!IMPORTANT]